Battle of Yeongpyeong (2002)

-The Battle of Yeongpyeong (or Second Battle of Yeonpyeong) (Korean: 제2 연평해전, Je I(2) Yeonpyeong Haejeon) was a confrontation at sea between North Korean and South Korean patrol boats along a disputed maritime boundary near Yeonpyeong Island in the Yellow Sea in 2002.
+The Battle of Yeongpyeong (or Second Battle of Yeonpyeong) (South Korean: 제2연평해전; RR: Je I Yeonpyeong Haejeon) was a confrontation at sea between North Korean and South Korean patrol boats along a disputed maritime boundary near Yeonpyeong Island in the Yellow Sea in 2002.
 This followed a similar confrontation in 1999.
 Two North Korean patrol boats crossed the contested border and engaged two South Korean Chamsuri-class patrol boats.
 The North Koreans withdrew before South Korean reinforcements arrived.

+This event sparked controversy in South Korea over the “blocking maneuver” in response to Northern Limit Line violations.
+Subsequently, the blocking maneuver was removed from the rules of engagement.